lukegb/CTranslate2/README_ROCM.md

 python whisperx_bench.py
 ```

-this took `4.4s` with language detection and around `4.2s` without.
+this took around `4.1s` with language detection and around `3.94s` without.

 If you do get it running it's pretty fast.
 I excluded model load since that one takes quite a while.
 With model load it was only slightly faster than faster_whisper, but I think that's connected with the bunch of version conflicts I had.
 The main advantage of `whisperx` is its great feature set (Forced Alignment, VAD, Speaker Diarization) and the cli-tool (lots of output options), so do try and get it running it's worth it.